 The turfgrass we use in Northern Virginia is cool season fescue.
 It thrives when the daytime temperature is 65 degrees and low 50’s at night.
 That’s why it grows rapidly in spring and fall.
 In summer it gets stressed from the high heat.
 Without irrigation, it will turn brown and go dormant.
 That’s normal.
 It will start absorbing nutrients and green up again when the temperature cools down.

 Kniezewski says he’d prefer to let lawns go dormant rather than irrigate during the hot season because lawns that don’t depend on irrigation develop deeper root systems and will stay green longer anyway.
 Also, during weeks of high overnight temperatures combined with humidity, lawn grass becomes vulnerable to fungus—especially if it is being irrigated.
 And that will turn it brown in patches.
 But, Kneizewski says, most of his clients don’t want to see any brown grass in the summer.
 So his lawn care crews keep an eye out for any signs of trouble and spot treat them before they spread.

 Consistency is Key to Expert Lawn Maintenance

 A high-end lawn care services company is going to perform weekly inspections and annual soil analysis to ensure your lawn has the correct Ph balance and nutrient levels to achieve its full potential.
 Throughout the season, too, the lawn maintenance crews work through a rotation of tasks such as fertilizing, weeding, seeding, aeration at specific times.

 Overall, the value of high-end lawn care services is the proactive and preventative approach employed that heads off problems before they spread and keeps your lawn looking its very best always.

-If you’d like to learn more about the benefits of Surrounds’ holistic approach to lawn care, contact one of our garden management specialists to schedule an inspection visit to your property.
+If you’d like to learn more about the benefits of Surrounds’ holistic approach to lawn care, contact one of our garden management specialists to schedule a phone consultation and inspection visit to your property.